 I like to think that I inherited my love for sewing from my grandmother.
 I started by hand sewing a large wardrobe for my Barbie doll, then moved on to making my own clothes, mostly out of necessity because it used to be so much cheaper to make than to buy.
 Then I kind of left sewing behind and embraced a lot of other things—needlepoint, cross stitch, china painting, scrapbooking, knitting, crocheting—you name it, I probably tried it.
 But nothing ever really “stuck” for very long.

-Coming from a rich heritage of quilting in my Mennonite Brethren background, nearly twenty years ago I thought it might be fun to give quilting a try.
+Coming from a rich heritage of quilting in my Mennonite Brethren background, nearly thirty years ago I thought it might be fun to give quilting a try.
 From that very first quilt, I knew I had truly found my passion.

 Double four-patch, completed February 1996--oh how I agonized over choosing the four fabrics in this quilt!